ma7ot/tiny1z/README.md

   "user_reference": "ali" // Optional: Any tag like a user_id, username or anything you wish to label this urls with };

-const bulkUrlResponse = await createBulkUrl(bulkData, apiKey);
+const bulkUrlResponse = await client.createBulkUrl(bulkData);

-// Get user URLs by user reference const userReference = 'user_reference'; // Required: The user reference used when creating the URLs. const userUrls = await getUserUrls(userReference, apiKey);
+// Get user URLs by user reference const userReference = 'user_reference'; // The user reference used when creating the URLs. const userUrls = await client.getUserUrls(userReference);

-// Get information about a single URL by slug const slug = 'alias-example'; // Required: The slug/alias of the short URL you want to fetch. const singleUrlInfoResponse = await singleUrlInfo(slug, apiKey);
+// Get information about a single URL by slug const slug = 'alias-example'; // The slug/alias of the short URL you want to fetch. const singleUrlInfoResponse = await client.singleUrlInfo(slug);

-// Get all user URLs with pagination and sorting const offset = 0; // Required: The starting index from which the data should be fetched. const limit = 10; // Required: The maximum number of rows to be fetched. const sort = 'desc'; // Required: The sorting method for the fetch operation ('desc' or 'asc'). const allUserUrls = await getAllUrls(offset, limit, sort, apiKey);
+// Get all user URLs with pagination and sorting const offset = 0; // The starting index from which the data should be fetched. const limit = 10; // The maximum number of rows to be fetched. const sort = 'desc'; // The sorting method for the fetch operation ('desc' or 'asc'). const allUserUrls = await client.getAllUrls(offset, limit, sort);
 ```

 # API Documentation

-For detailed information on API endpoints, parameters, and response formats, refer to the [Tiny1z API Documentation](https://t1z.li/tiny1z-api).
+For detailed information on API endpoints, parameters, and response formats, refer to the [Tiny1z API Documentation](https://t1z.co/tiny1z-api).

 ## Rate and Usage Limits